pinkfrangipani/SWEN303/project-report.md

 ## Usability Test Results <a name="results"></a>

+In our user testing, we tested three users from our suggested pairing group.

+During this process there were a few issues that may have caused inaccuracies with our results.
+The recorded times are inaccurate of the users' time of each completed substask.
+This is because some substasks occurred too quickly which caused some delay in the timekeeper's reaction time.
+This happened frequently in the last task which was question creation.
+In the question creation task, each time was recorded from the first substask to the end of the last substask.
+An average time for each substask was calculated by dividing the time taken for the total task divided by the nine subtask.
+Time was also counted when instructions were given between tasks and substasks.
+This does not represent the true time taken as users would pause and take time to interpret the question before actually moving the mouse and interacting with the prototype.

+A factor that many have caused further inaccuracies in our results was the way we set up the laptop which contained the prototype.
+We decided to use a mouse instead of the laptop trackpad for consistency.
+We failed to notice that the mouse was too sensitive for one of our users.
+We did not have a choice but to keep going as we wanted to preserve and record the users' initial experience.

 ### Time Taken

 | Task              | Subtasks                   | User 1 - Time Taken (Minutes/Seconds/Milliseconds) | User 2 - Time Taken | User 3 - Time Taken | Mean Time Taken |